thebeckyhamm/modal-contact-form-7/README.md

 ##Requirements

 1. Contact Form 7
+2. jQuery
-2. `modal.js` and `modal.css`
+3. `modal.min.js` and `modal.css` (courtesy of BootStrap)
-3. Array of items that have their own post ID (meaning you add them via post, page, or custom post type).
+4. Array of items that have their own post ID (meaning you add them via post, page, or custom post type).
-4. Code in `modal-contact-form.php`
+5. The code in `modal-contact-form.php`

 ***